Qiskit/rustworkx/docs/source/tutorial/introduction.rst

     import retworkx as rx
     G = rx.PyGraph()

-A :class:`~retworkx.PyGraph` is an undirected collection of nodes (vertices) along with pairs of nodes (called edges, links, etc).
+A :class:`~retworkx.PyGraph` is an collection of nodes (vertices) along with unordered pairs of nodes (called edges, links, etc).
 Nodes and edges in retworkx are assigned any Python object (e.g. a numeric value, a string, an image, an xml object, another graph, a custom node object, etc) for a data payload (also referred to as a weight in the API and documentation).
-Nodes and edges are uniquely identified an integer ``index`` which is stable for the lifetime of that node or edge in the graph.
+Nodes and edges are uniquely identified by an integer ``index`` which is stable for the lifetime of that node or edge in the graph.
 These indices are not guaranteed to be a contiguous sequence as removed nodes or edges will leave holes in the set of indices and an index can be reused after a removal.

 Nodes
 =====